The Bioinformatics and Computational Genomics Lab

 Introduction

 Rapid technological advances, and the falling costs of DNA and RNA sequencing technologies, have vastly accelerated our understanding of genomes.
 Typically involving very large amounts of multi-omics data, interpreting the functionality of the genome involves sophisticated computational methods based on machine learning and bioinformatics.
-Associated with Isambard-AI, the goal of the Computational Genomics Lab (the CGL), is to facilitate collaborative data generation, interpretation, and novel methodology development in this context.
-With a bioinformatics focus, we complement the Bristol Genomics Facility which also provides genomics and transcriptomics services for our science community.
-For the methodology focus, we use and devise methods in bioinformatics, machine learning, computational statistics and algorithmically based computational modelling.
-The types of data we consider include whole genome sequencing data, RNAseq and expression array datasets, GWAS (genome wide association studies), CNV (copy number variation), methylation and epigenetics, and other omics datasets, for example.
+The goal of the Bioinformatics and Computational Genomics Lab (the BCGL), is to facilitate collaborative data generation, interpretation, and novel methodology development in this context.
+For methodology, we use and devise methods in bioinformatics, machine learning, computational statistics and algorithmically based computational modelling.
+In a genomics context, the types of data we consider include whole genome sequencing data, RNAseq and expression array datasets, GWAS (genome wide association studies), CNV (copy number variation), methylation and epigenetics, and other omics datasets, for example.
 Additionally, we use data from emerging technologies, such as single-cell sequencing, spatial transcriptomics and digital spatial profiling, and multiplexed assays of variant effect (MAVEs).

 We pursue collaborations with the medical and biological communities.
 Aside from applying established and recently proposed methods in collaboration with these communities, we are also interested in the reverse aspect of biomedical data analysis problems stimulating the formulation of novel data analysis methods.
-We are embedded in, and supported by, the Intelligent Systems Laboratory, so we are very interested in the development and usage of methods from AI and machine learning.
+Linked to Isambard-AI and the Intelligent Systems Laboratory, we are therefore very interested in the development and usage of methods from AI and machine learning.
 Thus, for example, many biomedical research projects involve multiple omics datasets derived from the same sample, so we use integrative machine learning methods to handle such data, an area where some Lab members have previously proposed novel algorithms.

 Research Opportunities